helm/helm/README.md

 ## Design of Deployment Manager

 There is a more detailed [design document](docs/design/design.md) available.

 ## Status of the project

-The project is still under active development, so you might run into issues.
-If you do, please don't be shy about letting us know, or better yet, contributing a fix or feature.
+This project is still under active development, so you might run into issues.
+If you do, please don't be shy about letting us know, or better yet, contribute a fix or feature.
 We use the same [development process](CONTRIBUTING.md) as the main Kubernetes repository.